 Keep in mind that as Skye is an extremely popular destination with tourists, particularly between June–October, accommodation gets booked-up a good 6 months in advance.
 So plan ahead!
 Also, make sure the accommodation you are booking is not too far from your ceremony location — Skye is a big place!

 Skye has probably the greatest concentration of amazingly photogenic locations in Scotland.
-If you want to make the most of these, and to really explore the island, it’s going to take time to get around: a lot of the roads are single-track and very narrow and winding…and you’re probably have to stop every few minutes for sheep and the occasional herd of Highland cattle.
+If you want to make the most of these and to really explore the island it’s going to take time to get around.
+Many of the roads are single-track and very narrow and winding…and you’re probably have to stop every few minutes for sheep and the occasional herd of Highland cattle.
 So allow space in your elopement day schedule for this.
-It’s really worth going on a bit of a road trip around the island with your photographer — to capture a few different locations, not just your ceremony spot.
+It’s worth going on a bit of a road trip around the island with your photographer to capture a few different locations, not just your ceremony spot.
 You’ll definitely want to take-in these amazing views!

 3. ISLE OF MULL ELOPEMENT

 If you prefer a softer, more gentle landscape then an eloping on the Isle of Mull could be just the thing for you!
 Think rolling hills, thick forests, hidden waterfalls and ruined castles.
 It’s got some stunning white sand beaches too, although the water is rather bracing if you fancy a swim!

-At 4 hours drive from Glasgow and 4.5 hour from Edinburgh, Mull is accessed by ferries that depart from a number of different places on the mainland—the most popular crossing being Oban to Craignure.
+The Isle of Mull is 4 hours drive from Glasgow and 4.5 hour from Edinburgh and is accessed by ferries that depart from a number of different places on the mainland—the most popular crossing being Oban to Craignure.
 You can check-out the Calmac ferry timetable here.
 Like Skye, Mull has a wealth of romantic accommodation options as well as amazing restaurants where you can sample locally sourced food.
 We love: